Logarithmic Gromov-Witten theory with expansions: Combinatorial semistable reduction

 The terms \textbf{equidimensionality} and \textbf{reducedness} reflect the following geometric situation.
 If $f:X\to B$ is a toroidal morphism of toroidal embeddings, the induced morphism $F$ of cone complexes satisfies the conditions above if and only if the map $f$ satisfies the corresponding algebro-geometric conditions, see~\cite[Lemmas~4.1 {\it \&}~5.2]{AK00}.
-If both are satisfied, the morphism weakly semistable, and therefore flat~\cite[Theorem~2.1.5]{Mol16}.
+If both are satisfied, the morphism is weakly semistable, and therefore flat~\cite[Theorem~2.1.5]{Mol16}.

-\begin{remark} If the cone complexes $\widetilde \Sigma$, $\Sigma$, and $\Delta$ above are fans embedded in a vector space, not necessarily complete, with linear maps between them, toric geometry outputs a family $ \mathcal Y(\widetilde \Sigma)\to S_\Delta$.
-This is a flat family of broken toric varieties with generic fiber $Y_\Sigma$.
-Since the fibers of the tropical expansion are not complete decompositions, the toric fibers need not be proper. \end{remark}
+\begin{remark} If the cone complexes $\widetilde \Sigma$, $\Sigma$, and $\Delta$ above are fans embedded in a vector space, not necessarily complete, with linear maps between them, toric geometry outputs a family $ \mathcal Y(\widetilde \Sigma)\to S(\Delta)$.
+It is a flat family of broken toric varieties over the toric base $S(\Delta)$ associated to the fan $\Delta$.
+The generic fiber is the toric variety associated the preimage of $0\in\Delta$ of the map $\widetilde \Sigma\to \Delta$.
+By hypothesis, this is an open invariant subvariety of the toric variety $Y(\Sigma)$ associated to $\Sigma$.
+In general, since we do not demand that the fibers of a tropical expansion are complete decompositions, the fibers of the flat family need not be proper. \end{remark}

 \begin{remark} Given a point of $\Delta$, the fiber in $\widetilde \Sigma$ is a polyhedral subcomplex of a subdivision of $\Sigma$.
 The third condition allows us to take subdivisions and then discard higher dimensional cones if desired.
 The edge lengths of the bounded cells of this subdivision vary in a piecewise linear fashion based on the parameters in the base.
 An example of a family of polyhedral subdivisions over a one-dimensional cone is see in Figure~\ref{fig: subdivision-family}.